Fix MacBook Trackpad Not Working after Sequoia Update

 Solution #5: Disable Force Click

 Disabling force click can be helpful when your Mac’s trackpad is not working.
-Kindly note that this fix will only work for MacBooks with the Force touch.
+However, this fix will only work for MacBooks with the Force Touch.

 On MacOS Ventura, Sonoma:-